Go with the Flow! 200+ of the Most Common German Nouns

 Ich habe deine Tasche gern.
 (I really like your bag.)

-So start here and do your best to memorize as many as you can!
+Do your best to memorize as many as you can and your vocabulary will expand exponentially!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)